 When you agreed to participate in the program, you signed the acceptance form indicating that you would fulfill all program requirements.
 This includes completing all of your final exams.
 You must remain in Aix until you have taken all your exams.

 Honors Program

 The FD is not responsible for granting Honors credits.
-Please contact your University for more information.
+Please see your university's academic information.

 Grades and Grade Conversions